 On returning to the UK, Rosanne enrolled at North Cheshire Theatre College, under the tutelage of David Johnson (formerly of Oldham Theatre Workshop), where she gained her Musical Theatre and Acting Diploma.
 While at drama school, she showcased various leading roles, including Mary Poppins, Janet in The Rocky Horror Show, and Fantine in Les Misérables.
 She signed with an agent, and embarked upon her professional career, immediately securing roles in commercials, corporate videos, and playing principal girl in pantomime.

-Shortly after graduating, Rosanne moved to London, to perform her first professional lead role as Ruthie in I Can Get It For You Wholesale, at the Arcola Theatre, shortly followed by the role of Judith in Elegies for Angels, Punks, and Raging Queens.
+Shortly after graduating, Rosanne moved to London, to perform her first professional lead role as Ruthie in I Can Get It For You Wholesale, at the Arcola Theatre, closely followed by the role of Judith in Elegies for Angels, Punks, and Raging Queens.
 She remained in London for many years performing professionally, while simultaneously furthering her education at London Metropolitan University, going on to achieve a BA honours degree in English and Theatre Studies.
 As part of her degree course, Rosanne also studied for a semester at City College, New York (USA), taking part in several productions with the CCNY Theater Program, comprising part of her degree.

 In the UK, her varied professional career has included unique highlights, such as Tony Blair the Musical, which sold out for the duration of its run at the Edinburgh Fringe, and a stint with NewsRevue - the world’s longest running live comedy show.
-She recently appeared with the cast of the acclaimed Thursford Christmas Spectacular, the UK’s largest Christmas show.
+She has appeared with the cast of the acclaimed Thursford Christmas Spectacular, the UK’s largest Christmas show.
 Her voice is featured on the concept album recording of the musical A Christmas Carol as Mrs Dilber and Mrs Cratchit, and she voiced the role of Mary in children’s musical, AlterNativity.
 Rosanne is a seasoned pantomime performer, having worked her way through roles as Principal Girl, Principal Boy, Wicked Queen, and Fairy Godmother, in various pantomimes in the UK.
 Recently, she toured the country in Mad About the Musicals, alongside Gareth Gates (Pop Idol), and Jai McDowall (Britain's Got Talent winner).

 Internationally, Rosanne’s career has taken her all over the globe, including three contracts on Cunard ships: she performed as principal vocalist on board QE2, until the famous ship's retirement in Dubai in 2008, before going on to complete World Cruises on the QM2 and Queen Victoria.
 She has also toured Spain with a potted Shakespeare show, and in recent years travelled with major European tours, in both Abba Mania, and Abba Gold - the Concert Show, performing to sell-out crowds at venues such as the World Forum Theater in Den Haag, Salzburg Arena in Austria, and the National Theater in Bern, Switzerland.